-Setting Description Number Portability.
-Select this option to implement Number Portability as a pre-routing Web service.
-See Web-based Services on page 112 for more information.
-MATCH The set of match conditions for finding a user from the Users table.
-Click + to add more conditions.
-Source Nodes / Peer Connections Select a Node or Peer Connection - or set of Nodes or Peer Connections - for which this rule will be used.
+Setting Description

+which this rule will be used.
+Alternatively, click the adjacent button to select a Peer Connection or set of Peer Connections from the Topology Map.
 If left empty, the rule is used regardless of the origin of the call.
+Note: To select multiple elements in the Choose Topology Item screen, press Ctrl and click the elements.

+Source Resource Groups Select a set of Nodes or a set of Peer Connections for which this rule will be used.
+If left empty, the rule is used regardless of the origin of the call.

+Destination Prefix / Prefix Groups [Optionally] Add an additional condition for users' information-based pre-routing.

+Destination is a registered user in ARM If this option is selected, the Policy Studio rule will be matched only if the destination number is a registered user's number (listed in the Registered Users table).

+SIP Header Select a route REQUEST field from the following available fields (this is a field from the route REQUEST that is compared with the user properties):

+SOURCE_URI_USER (default)

+SOURCE_URI_HOST

+■ DEST_URI_USER

+■ DEST_URI_HOST

+CONTACT_URI_USER

+■ CONTACT_URI_HOST

+■ CONTACT_URI_PORT

+P_ASSERTED_IDENTITY_DISPLAY_NAME

+P_ASSERTED_IDENTITY_USER

+P_ASSERTED_IDENTITY_HOST

+If a call matches the selected criterion, the manipulative action you select will be performed.
+For a SIP field manipulation example, see Example 2 under Example 2 of a Policy Studio Rule on page 144.

+ACTION The set of replacement actions that will be performed on

+Setting Description

-Destination Prefix / Groups [Optionally] Add an additional condition for users' information-based pre-routing.
-Request field Select a route REQUEST field from the following available fields (this is a field from the route REQUEST that is compared with the user properties): SOURCE_URI_USER SOURCE_URI_HOST DEST_URI_USER DEST_URI_HOST CONTACT_URI_USER CONTACT_URI_HOST CONTACT_URI_HOST If a call matches the selected criterion, the manipulative action you select will be performed.
-For a SIP field manipulation example, see Example 2 under Example 2 of a Policy Studio Rule on the next page.
-Action The set of replacement actions that will be performed on the route request and route response fields for a found user.
-Action field Select a route request or route response field from the following available fields (when a user is found, this field will be replaced with the value of the configured user properties): SOURCE_URI_USER SOURCE_URI_HOST DEST_URI_USER DEST_URI_HOST DEST_URI_HOST DEST_PADDR DEST_PORT DEST_PORT USER will be replaced by company site main number P-ASSERTED_IDENTITY_DISPLAY_NAME] USER_CREDENTIALS_USER_NAME USER_CREDENTIALS_PASSWORD Multiple actions can be defined.
+the route request and route response fields for a found user.

+Action field Select a route request or route response field from the following available fields (when a user is found, this field will be replaced with the value of the configured user properties):

+SOURCE_URI_USER

+SOURCE_URI_HOST

+■ DEST_URI_USER

+■ DEST_URI_HOST

+■ DEST_IP_ADDR

+■ DEST_PORT

+■ DEST_PROTOCOL

+■ USER_CREDENTIALS_USER_NAME

+■ USER_CREDENTIALS_PASSWORD

+P_ASSERTED_IDENTITY_DISPLAY_NAME

+P_ASSERTED_IDENTITY_USER

+P_ASSERTED_IDENTITY_HOST

+Multiple actions can be defined.
 Click + to define another action.

-Setting Description Note: If either USER_CREDENTIALS_USER_NAME or USER_CREDENTIALS_PASSWORD is used in an action, you must add both.
-For a SIP field manipulation example, see Example 2 under Example 2 of a Policy Studio Rule below.
+Note : If either USER_CREDENTIALS_USER_NAME or USER_CREDENTIALS_PASSWORD is used in an action, you must add both .

+For a SIP field manipulation example, see Example 2 under Example 2 of a Policy Studio Rule on page 144.

 Request User Property Select a set of user properties.
 The request field is compared to these properties of the users.
 If any of the properties of a user is equal to the value of the field, then this condition is considered a match.

 Replacement User Property Select a set of user properties.
 The action is to replace the value in the request or response field with the value of this user property.
 If the found user has no value for this property, then no action is done on this field.
-If there more than one property is listed here, then ARM replaces the field with the first property if the user has it.
+If there more than one property is listed here, then ARM replaces

+Setting Description the field with the first property if the user has it.
 If the user does not have it, ARM proceeds to the next property in the list, in the configured order.